kwabenasapong/openpldoc/manual/source/bibles.rst

 Bibles
 ======

-Managing your Bibles in OpenLP is easily accomplished using the converters provided to get data from other formats into OpenLP.
+This section describes the use of the various converters built into OpenLP for managing and importing Bibles from other formats.

 .. _import_bibles: